 Radiation can also be used in place of surgery if the tumor is too difficult to reach, or too advanced, to be removed by your veterinary oncologist, or can be used to supplement surgical treatment.
 Radiation for oral cancer in dogs can cause redness, inflammation or ulceration of the mouth in some cases, but these symptoms typically clear up about a week after the radiation is administered.

-How Long Can dogs live with oral cancer?
+How long can dogs live with oral cancer?

 Early diagnosis and treatment are the key to good outcomes.
 If a tumor is detected early, depending on the type of cancer and the location, there is a possibility that the tumor could be surgically removed, allowing your dog to live happily for many years (approximately 5-17 years).

-That said, if you're dog's oral cancer isn't detected until the later stages, there is a good chance that the cancer will have already spread (metastasized) to other parts of the body.
+That said, if your dog's oral cancer isn't detected until the later stages, there is a good chance that the cancer will have already spread (metastasized) to other parts of the body.
 Sadly, dogs who are diagnosed in later stages may only live for another 6 months to year.

 Left untreated, the prognosis for dogs with oral cancer is very poor with an average survival time of 65 days.